Cannaregio

 www.carezzonico.visitmuve.it/en

 Aqua Alta bookshop.
-Just down a narrow lane from my second favourite spot in town; Palazzo Tetta, in what was once the red-light district, its name translates as ‘Booby Palace’, naturally.
+So much more than just a shop selling books.
+It's down a narrow lane from my second favourite spot in town; Palazzo Tetta, in what was once the red-light district, its name translates as ‘Booby Palace’, naturally.
 If you’re there, stop by Enoiteca Mascareta (also seems to be called Al Mascaron) for a spot of lunch.

 Venice Biennale.

-The bottom line is; the set-piece art venues at Giardini and Arsenale are worth visiting, but mostly to say you’ve done them.
-A lot of the art is conceptual (think darkened space with a pile of something indescribable the corner, with the sound of whales having sex gently wafting around).
+The bottom line is, the set-piece art venues at Giardini and Arsenale are worth visiting, but mostly to say you’ve done them.
+A lot of the art is conceptual (think darkened space with a pile of something indescribable the corner, and the sound of whales having sex gently wafting around).
 But imagine the reward when you actually hit on something you like!

 The real bonus of the Biennale is the number of venues open for free across the city.
 The contents are equally miss or hit (in that order), but you get to visit palazzos and churches whose doors would otherwise be firmly shut.